coderefinery/social-coding/talk.md

 ## Exercises (2/2)

+1. What is the StackOverflow license for code you copy and paste?

+2. Name some software or work you have created that should be non-open, licensed permissively, and licensed virally.

-1. Find the package "Omnet++" and study its license.
+3. (advanced) Find the package "Omnet++" and study its license.
 Compare to the GPL.
 What do you think?

-2. What is the StackOverflow license for code?

 ---